“Boy, it’s too cold.”

 This is not good for your health.

 Being Oscar, the Grouch in your airplane row is not good for your health.
 Your blood pressure is going up.
 You are giving yourself any number of diseases and disorders with your “Sad Sack” approach, including heart disease and maybe even cancer.
 So lighten up and live longer.
 Besides, most of the stuff you’re all worked up about is probably minor and doesn’t matter that much.
-So what if your boss got on to you about your expense report?
+So what if your boss complained about your expense report?
 Who cares?
 You didn’t get fired, did you?

 I know you weren’t always like this.